vados-sa/CPP/Module 08/README.md

 # std::stack
 Stacks are a type of container adaptor, specifically designed to operate in a LIFO context (last-in first-out), where elements are inserted and extracted only from one end of the container.

+It’s a thin wrapper over another container (by default `std::deque<T>`).

+Internally it stores the underlying container in a protected member called `c`.

+The STL designers hide iterators because **the whole point of a stack is that you cannot walk through it**.